-Cabell Huntington Hospital is committed to providing a full-team approach for our weight-loss surgery patients.
-From the day you inquire about our weight-loss program to the follow-up after your surgery, our staff will assist you in learning about your surgery and your lifestyle afterward.
-You will learn the benefits and risks, and the staff will assist you in getting the best start possible and preparing you to adopt a healthier lifestyle.
+Dr. Nease is committed to providing a full-team approach for weight loss surgery patients.
+From the day you inquire about our weight loss program to the follow-up after your surgery, the staff will assist you in learning about your surgery and understanding your lifestyle afterward.
+You will learn the benefits and risks, and the staff will assist you in getting the best start possible and preparing you to adopt and maintain a healthier lifestyle.
 You are the most important member of the team.
 To ensure your success, you must be committed to changing old behaviors and completely dedicated to following through for the rest of your life.